MarcoAHVega/expowindow.io/1. Theory/2. HTML/HTML Crash Course/9 Lists.md

 for example a shopping list

-you may have to buy red milk and eggs but the order doesn't have any significance
+you may have to buy bread milk and eggs but the order doesn't have any significance

 - to define unordered lists we make use of two html tags